Outreach, Education and Training

 About the Program

-The NSF RaMP: Post-Baccalaureate Training and Research Program in Rare Plant Science and Conservation is a one-year research experience intended for individuals who have completed a baccalaureate degree, but who were not able to participate intensively in research.
-Those interested in gaining research and professional development experience in botany, plant science, or conservation are encouraged to apply.
+The Rare Plant RaMP (Research & Mentoring for Post-Baccalaureates in Biological Sciences) program is a one-year research experience intended for individuals who have completed a baccalaureate degree and are interested in gaining research and professional development experience funded by the National Science Foundation.
+Those interested in botany, plant science, or conservation are encouraged to apply.

-This program encourages applications from individuals from demographics historically excluded from STEM, first generation scholars, and those from under-resourced institutions.
+This program highly encourages applications from individuals from demographics historically excluded from STEM, first-generation scholars, and those from under-resourced institutions.

-This specific NSF RaMP program will be dispersed across four separate botanic gardens in the continental United States.
+This specific Rare Plant RaMP program is dispersed across four separate botanic gardens in the continental United States.
 Mentees in this geographically distributed, research-focused program will have direct guidance from a mentor and co-mentors as they establish their research in the area of rare plant science and conservation.
 This RaMP will allow mentees to perform and lead both independent and collaborative research, and strengthen their ability to communicate science to other researchers, to policymakers, and to the general public.

 RaMP Offers:

-- Annual program symposium: Yearly, the Rare Plant RaMP Network will meet at one of the participating gardens to engage in a week-long scientific conference-style symposium.
-Mentees will participate in field work, workshops, panel discussions, and will present their research to their peers and mentors.
+• Annual program symposium: Yearly, the Rare Plant RaMP Network will meet at one of the participating gardens to engage in a week-long scientific conference-style symposium.
+Mentees will participate in field work, workshops, and panel discussions, and will present their research to their peers and mentors.

-- Yearly stipend: $40,000 salary with benefits, and specific benefits will vary at each botanic garden.
+• Yearly stipend: Competitive salary with benefits, which will vary at each botanic garden according to local cost of living.
 A $1,000 moving stipend will be also provided at the start of the position to assist with relocation expenses.
 In addition, participants will access a $10,000 research stipend to complete their research project.
-All travel expenses for conferences, symposia, workshops, and exchange visits will be covered by the program.
+Travel expenses for conferences, symposia, workshops, and exchange visits will be covered by the program.

 Eligibility: